spinalcordtoolbox/disc-labeling-benchmark/README.md

 ```
 </details>

-3. Gather only the relevant data for comparison in a json file `CONFIG_DATA_JSON` (The input data needs to be stored in a [BIDS](https://bids.neuroimaging.io/) compliant dataset): all the `labels`' path need to be stored in this `json` file before running any script in the benchmark.
+3. Gather only the relevant data for comparison in a json file `CONFIG_DATA_JSON` (The input data needs to be stored in a [BIDS](https://bids.neuroimaging.io/) compliant dataset): all the ground truth path need to be stored in this `json` file before running any script in the benchmark.
 The different steps are described [here](https://github.com/spinalcordtoolbox/disc-labeling-hourglass/issues/25#issuecomment-1695818382).
 > Note : the script `init_data_config.py` is also available within this repository in `src/bcm/utils/init_data_config.py`

-4. Extract the coordinates of the discs for each image in the `CONFIG_DATA_JSON` and create a `TXT_FILE` in results/
+4. Extract the discs coordinates for every image corresponding to each ground truth in the `CONFIG_DATA_JSON` (possible thanks to BIDS standard) and create a `TXT_FILE` in `results/files`

 ```Bash
 src/bcm/run/extract_discs_coords.sh --data CONFIG_DATA_JSON --file CONFIG_HG
 ```

 5. Compute metrics and plot graphs for each methods based on the `TXT_FILE`.
-A `CSV_FILE` is also generated for more evaluation
+A `CSV_FILE` is also generated for more evaluation in `results/files`

 ```Bash
 python src/bcm/run/compute_disc_labeling_comparison.py --config-data CONFIG_DATA_JSON -txt results/files/spinegeneric_vert_T1w_hg15_discs_coords.txt